-The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter.
+The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter.

-- Thus, it is necessary to show that: - security environment aspects from AUG, and from this ST, are addressed by security objectives stated in this chapter, - security objectives from AUG, and from this ST, are suitable (i.e. they address security environment aspects), - security objectives from AUG, and from this ST, are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - The augmentation made in this ST introduces the following security environment aspects: - organisational security policy "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)". - As required by CC Part 1 (CCMB-2009-07-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - The justification of the additional policies and the additional threat provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.
+- 91 Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - As required by CC part 1 (CCMB-2012-09-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - The justification of the additional policies, additional threats, and additional assumptions provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.